Eric Cato

 Artist’s Statement

-In the process of photographing a surface or object and eliminating any reference to its physical context or size, it is transformed into something new that exists in an intangible realm of shape, color, mood, and mystery.
-When printed, the image is transformed again into physical form—the still photograph.
+In the process of photographing a surface or object and eliminating any reference to its physical context or size, it is abstracted and transformed into something that exists in an intangible realm of color, composition, shape, and mood.
+When printed, the image is transformed into a new physical form—a still photograph of a found object.

 I see a work of art as a conversation between the artist and the viewer.
-I have chosen to use neutral titles such as Concrete, Wall or Metal with the intention not to distract or influence how a viewer sees or thinks about a given image.
+I have chosen to use neutral titles such as Concrete, Metal, or Wall with the intention to not distract or influence how or what a viewer sees or thinks about a given image.
 My photographs fall into two categories: Abstract or Narrative.
-An abstract is a window and asks ‘what do you see or feel?’
-A narrative tells a story.
+An abstract is a window that invites you to enter and asks what you see or feel.
+A narrative tells a story and invites dialogue.